KULeuven-MICAS/snitch_cluster/docs/tutorial/other_tools.md

 There are two useful tools for debugging and verifying your work.
 (1) Dumping waveform VCD files and (2) program stack tracing.

-# Dumping Wavefors with VCD Files
+# Dumping Waveforms with VCD Files

 To dump VCD files through simulation we only need to add the `--vcd` when running simulations.